kazishad/CSE312_Project/README.md

 The usernames and passwords are case-sensitive.

 ## Testing Guide
 The `auth_test.py` file contains the sample test.
-Feel free to add to it to try and break things :)
+Feel free to add to it to try and break things :) <br>
 Create an issue if there are any problems or if the service isn't working as intended.

 To test the authentication service: